henrietterebnor/inf226_oblig2/project/README.md

 our application, we set the login_manager.session_protection to "strong".
 This protects the users from attacks involving stolen cookies, because the correct IP-address will be
 attached to the cookie

+#### Testing
+Testing is important to ensure that the application works as expected, and to validate that it is resistant to exploits.
+Optimally, we should have created unit and integration tests, but we instead did some manual tests to check that the security measures that we have implemented works as expected.
+- We created a user named B'; DROP TABLE messages'; -- which is a SQL injection that we tried on the old application.
+After we created this user we tried to search for messages from this user to see if the injection would work now.
+It was no longer successful.
+The reason why we tried this particularly for search for messages is because this queries the database with the filter function that accepts user input.
+All of the other queries do not use user input.
+- Try to create a new user with a weak password -> fails as expected
+- Try to create a new user that already exists -> fails as expected
+- Try to alter the cookie value for the session of the logged in user in the web developer tool -> behaves as expected : when refreshing page the user is automatically logged out